sammccallum/reversible/README.md

 - numerically stable,
 - and naturally extend to Neural CDEs and SDEs.

-NOTE: we now have an improved implementation of reversible solvers in [diffrax](https://github.com/sammccallum/diffrax/tree/reversible).
-This has all the bells and whistles of diffrax + reversible solvers!
-See [this PR](https://github.com/patrick-kidger/diffrax/pull/528) for more information.

 ## Example
 Simple Neural ODE example.
 We wrap the Dormand-Prince 5/4 (Dopri5) solver in a Reversible class.